Nov 19, 2018

 Today, in the age of microservice architectures, systems have become even more complicated.
 Trying to maintain operations and deployments by hand isn’t optional anymore.
 These days we do “DevOps” or “Infrastructure as code”.
 We have learned that describing a software system in a declarative and formal way is mandatory to deploy applications automatically and continuously.

-While we have automated deployments of our applications, most of us don’t apply the same techniques to development environments, yet.
+While we have automated deployments of our applications, most of us don’t apply the same techniques to developer environments, yet.
 Instead, on-boarding a new team member on any non-trivial project usually is a multiple hour (if not days) exercise.

 It often goes like that:

 A new developer gets pointed to the readme